david-salac/itblog.github.io/README.md

 # GitHub hosting for IT Blog
 Author: David Salac <https://www.github.com/david-salac>

-This is the hosting repo for websites <http://www.itblog.uk>
+This is the hosting repo for websites <https://itblog.uk>

-Sites are generated using Crinita system.
+Sites are generated using Crinita static web-site generator.

 ## How to change content
 In the `generator` folder, there are two types of files: `page_` and